the Don Quixote Collection

-It’s fitting that the Don Quixote landing at Timber Moose - the Cabin of Dreams - is dedicated to reading
+Unsurprisingly, the Don Quixote landing at Timber Moose Lodge - the Cabin of Dreams - is dedicated to reading

 Don Quixote

-It’s fitting that the Don Quixote landing at Timber Moose Lodge, America's Biggest Log Cabin and the Cabin of Dreams, is dedicated to reading.
-Don Quixote is the nom de guerre of the aging gentleman who read so obsessively, skipping meals to devour books of knights and chivalry “from dusk to dawn, and sunrise to sunset” that he lost his wits and committed himself to a life of heroic adventure.
-Published in 1605 and 1615, Don Quixote was the first modern novel, the birth of fiction, and 400 years later is the most widely read masterpiece of world literature.
-Critic Harold Bloom rhapsodized that Don Quixote “contains within itself all the novels that have followed in its sublime wake.”
-The Nobel Committee in 2002 polled famous authors from around the world to determine the all-time greatest works of fiction.
-They published the list of 100 Greatest Works of Fiction as a 99-way tie for second place – with Don Quixote the runaway winner.
-One joy of immersing in Don Quixote is joining the conversation between devotees from across time, including luminaries Spinoza, Descartes, Hume, Voltaire, Hegel, Dickens, Dostoevsky, Tolstoy, Nabokov, and Orson Wells.
+It's no surprise that the Don Quixote landing at Timber Moose Lodge, America's Biggest Log Cabin and the Cabin of Dreams, is dedicated to reading.
+Don Quixote, the pen name of the elderly gentleman who read so obsessively that he devoured books of knights and chivalry “from dusk to dawn, and sunrise to sunset,” eventually lost his wits and embarked on a life of heroic adventure.
+Published in 1605 and 1615, Don Quixote is often hailed as the first modern novel and the birth of fiction.
+Four centuries later, it remains one of the most widely read masterpieces of world literature.
+Critic Harold Bloom even rhapsodized that Don Quixote “contains within itself all the novels that have followed in its sublime wake.”
+In 2002, the Nobel Institute polled famous authors from around the world to determine the greatest novels.
+They published the list of the 100 Greatest Works of Fiction as a 99-way tie for second place – with Don Quixote the runaway winner having received 50% more votes than any other book.
+One joy of diving into Don Quixote is joining a conversation that spans centuries, including luminaries like Descartes, Hume, Voltaire, Hegel, Dickens, Dostoevsky, Tolstoy, Nabokov, and Orson Wells.

-A first challenge for an English speaker is choosing from among the many translations.
-Given that Timber Moose has every respected translation, we opt to not choose at all, instead switching translations every chapter or two, and re-reading especially enjoyable selections from multiple translations.
-The result is to read Don Quixote about twice for one time through, and no more than a third from any single translation.
-Constantly changing editions, and comparing the same passages in several translations, adds yet more texture.
-(And inevitably forces the conclusion that a version comprised of the best parts of each translation would be better than any one of them alone.)
+For English readers, the first question is choosing from the many translations.
+We at Timber Moose solve this problem by not choosing at all – we switch translations every chapter or two and re-read especially enjoyable sections from multiple translations.
+Constantly changing editions and comparing favorite passages in several translations adds yet more texture.
+(And inevitably .leads to the conclusion that a version comprised of the best parts of each translation would be better than any single one alone.)

-For those who prefer the more conventional reading strategy – starting a book and finishing it – all of the modern translations are good, but the best is Grossman’s.
-Her writing is consistently lively and she renders the humor well.
+For those who prefer a more conventional reading strategy – starting a book and finishing it – all modern translations are very good, but Grossman's is the best.
+Her writing is consistently lively, and she captures the humor well.

 No items found.